What is Intellectual Property?

 The owner of IP has a valuable asset that can be sold in much the same way as other types of property, and that may also be licensed to other individuals and organisations for a fee or a share of profits.

-At Turnbull Hill we have a team of IP Lawyers who have had experience in applying for, and securing, IP rights for our clients.
+At Turnbull Hill we have had experience in applying for, and securing, IP rights for our clients.
 Our lawyers can also conduct a search for existing IP, in order to advise whether your invention, or use of a particular word or image, is likely to infringe on the IP rights of another person or organisation.
 IP infringement is a serious matter and can expose you or your organisation to significant penalties and costs.
 You might have read recently that Microsoft has had to drop its intended use of the word ‘Metro’ in conjunction with its new Windows 8 software, as that use would have infringed another organisation’s IP rights; so even big companies get it wrong sometimes!